 Once the search is finished, you can check the report.txt file where all scripts/files containing insecure http:// links will be specified.
 Here is an example of the output:

 'std' => 'http://www.google.com/+Themezhutthemes',

-As you may see, all results are coming non-filtered, meaning that not related lines will be present as well, so you will need to either enhance the search command with regular expressions for a more precise search or closely inspect results as they are.
+As you may see, all the results are non-filtered, meaning that unrelated lines will be present as well, so you will need to either enhance the search command with regular expressions for a more precise search or closely inspect the results as they are.

-In raw results we can see the insecure link to fonts:
+In the raw results we can see the insecure link to fonts:

 which should be changed to: